JaceG/Weather-Dashboard/README.md

 To use this application, simply goto https://weather-dashboard-g7bd.onrender.com/

 ## Contributing
+Contributions are welcome.
+Please submit a pull request or open an issue for any feature requests or bugs.

 ## Tests
 To run tests, use the following command: npm start